Spanish version

 2. Where Marcos Took Lucía on a Date

-Marcos picks Plaza Nueva for their date.
-And if you're wondering whether that's a real place… it absolutely is.
+Marcos picks Plaza Nueva for their date and in case you're wondering that's actually a real place.
+It's the main meeting point of Granada.

 Granada's oldest square has the funniest name

-Plaza Nueva means "New Square."
-Which is kind of hilarious because it's actually Granada's oldest square.
+Plaza Nueva means "New Square" which is kind of hilarious because it's actually Granada's oldest square.

 The Carrera del Darro in Granada with stone buildings

-It was completed in 1515, built by covering over the River Darro… which by the way still flows underneath it today.
+It was completed in 1515 and they built it by covering over the River Darro which by the way still flows underneath it today.
+So you're basically standing on top of a river and you would never know..
+I didn't know either the first time I was there.

 The Alhambra palace in Granada illuminated at night with the Sierra Nevada mountains